KaminariOS/Tinper/README.md

 - **Statistics Tracking**: Monitor your swiping habits with detailed statistics on likes and passes
 - **Persistent Data Storage**: All your swipes and conversations are saved locally using IndexedDB
 - **Mobile-First Design**: Responsive interface that works well on mobile devices

+## Note
+Even though dating apps get notorious for bad user experience these days, I always find the swiping UI/UX quite innovative and addictive.

+Crafting a Tinder clone from scratch would cost me too much time, but the advent of AI coding agents like Cursor.ai, Windsurf and Blackbox greatly speed up the development process.

+I have heard about AI coding agents a lot but this is my first time trying to build something with it.

+The result is way beyond my expection: AI can write 90% of the code with minimal effort.
+However, the rest 10% of debugging and tweaking will take up 90% of your time.

 ## Disclaimers